pranjal-sri/Feedback-Augmented-Search/README.md

 **Gini gain is a better heuristic than IDF because it allows us to focus on the discriminatory qualities of a word instead of its rarity in the corpus.**

 #### ii.
 Adding frequency weights
-For each word, we cosnider it's frequency in the relevant documents.
+For each word, we consider it's frequency in the relevant documents.
 We then update the rankings using the following formula:

 $ranking(word) = gini\_gain(word) + tf_{word}$